nicolejpaz/fremote/README.md

 I'd love for someone to contribute!
 Simply fork the repo, make changes, and submit a pull request.

-Right now I'm looking to do the following:
+Right now I'm looking to add the following:

+* "Currently Viewing" list of users who are watching a video.
 * Playlist capability for remotes.
-This may put into question how remotes are created.
+This may put into question how remotes are created, however.
 * "Fremote Lite", which would have the feature of embedding any video and relying on a timer and user intervention to sync up videos.
 * Scrape video information from more providers.
 * The ability to draw on top of videos.